TERMS AND CONDITIONS

 17. Sales Agreement – an agreement remotely concluded between the Vendor and the Client, on the terms specified by Terms and Conditions.

 18. User – an Internet user that uses the Shop and either buys or intends to buy products or services presented there by the Vendor.

 III.
-TERMS AND CONDITIONS OF USING THE MOBILEORYGIN.PL SHOP
+TERMS AND CONDITIONS OF USING THE MOBILEORYGIN.COM SHOP

 1. The User who is a natural person can use the Shop under the condition of having the full capability to perform legal acts.

 2. The User who is not a natural person can use the Shop through a person who is entitled to act on that User’s behalf.